Auto Body Repair and Refinishing Technology

 Credits 4

 This is a laboratory course covering the basic fundamentals of auto body repair.
 Emphasis is placed on learning the basic repair methods, stressing the quality of the repair.
-Lab tasks are performed on donated salvage vehicles.
-Tasks are assigned according to the NATEF task list.
-(F)
+Lab tasks are performed on donated salvage vehicle.
+Tasks are consistent with NATEF (National Automotive Technicians Education Foundation) and I-CAR (Inter-Industry Conference on Auto Collision Repair) standards.
+Co-requisites: ABOD 113 (F)

 ABOD 103: Basic Auto Body Production Lab II